mpks/autoed/docs/pages/beam_position_methods.rst

 ************************
 This method is suitable for datasets where direct beam is blocked by some obstacle (and not fully visible in the diffraction images).
-Fig. 3 presents one such dataset (obtained at eBIC).
-A DECTRIS Singla detector consists of two panels, with a gap between them.
+Fig. 3 presents one such dataset.
+A Singla detector consists of two panels, with a gap between them.
 It is common for electron beam to be positioned in this gap.
-Determining beam position based on the maximum pixel intensity is not possible in this case (at least not along the *y*-direction) because the beam peak is blocked.
+Determining beam position based on the maximum pixel intensity is not possible in this case because the beam is hidden.

 .. figure:: ../figs/singla_image.png
    :alt: Singla diffraction image
-   :width: 50%
+   :width: 75%
    :align: center

    A diffraction image from DECTRIS Singla detector at eBIC.

-First, let us run the midpoint method on this dataset without any parameters
+First, let's run the midpoint method on this dataset without any parameters.

 .. code-block:: console